mcpython4-coding/core/doc/tasks.md

 Data driver:
 - item, block, implementation for the other recipes
-- reload data only when needed, so a resource pack / data pack change occurred

 UI:
 - system to create your own WorldGenerationMode, which is dumped to a save-based file
 - registry view UI
 - config UI
 - mod list UI
-- breaking block overlay (util function in model handler?)

-dedicated servers:
-- split state system into two parts: the handling part and the visual part (so we can split of the visual part into client-only)
-- split gui system into rendering & container

 Test System:
 The test system is an external tool developed along the game sitting on top of it.
 It uses